CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ## Final Note about JAC

+Scientific models have naturally evolved over time to include increasing complexity.
+Coupled with the demand for higher resolution, larger ensembles etc, this has required ever increasing computational performance.
+For several decades, this icreasing performance demand has been met by technological advances in hardware.
+This era has come to an end.
+The Next Generation Modelling System (NGMS) is a major program at the UKMO to address this issue.
-The UKMO is in the process of revising their entire suite of models, as part of a major program to create a Next Generation Modelling System (NGMS).
+The NGMS is an initiative to optimize the software of their entire suite of models.
-The specific coding standards required of the NGMS have not yet been strictly defined.
+The specific coding standards required by the NGMS have not yet been strictly defined.
-However, from a technical perspective the necessity of the project can be summarized as follows.
-Excluding a quantum computing breakthrough, we as a community can no longer expect advances in hardware to enable higher performance.
-This means higher resolution, more sophisticated process description etc. We can however better  organize the software.

 In general, models (including CABLE) have evolved over decades, involving dozens of developers.
 A key feature emerging from NGMS is the tight reign on memory.
 As such, it will not be permitted to `USE` data through `MODULE`s.
 Data will be be passed through argument lists.
 There are further rules emerging in this respect which relax the rules slightly to allow time independent scalars to be `USE`d.
 Nevertheless, it is straightforward enough to pass these as well.

 ## Specific Develoments